-Revenue increased by 41% and net income increased by 54% in 2010.
-The highlight of 2010 was our ability to increase sales significantly by providing excellent customer service.
-We remained focused on adding new publishers, providing our customers with excellent service and providing our employees with a great and rewarding working environment.
+Revenue increased by 21% and net income increased by 25% in 2011.
+Building on a successful 2010, we again increased sales significantly.
+We remained focused on adding new publishers, on delivering excellent service to our customers, and on providing our employees with a great and rewarding working environment.
 We continue to build our company and are excited about our future.

-The answers to the following questions might be beneficial for newshareholders:
+The answers to the following questions might be beneficial for new shareholders: